kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - ***Method 1: [Conversation Overlay](<../Techniques/Conversation Overlay>)***
   - *This is the recommended method.
 With practice, this method is consistent, but it is roughly 10 seconds slower than a first try 2-frame QS (see Method 2 below)*
+  - *[This video](https://youtu.be/-evy3vIJyC8) demonstrates the Conversation Overlay method at speed.*
   - To perform Krayt Skip this way:
     - [Save Teleport](<../Techniques/Save Teleporting>)/[Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) from entrance all the way into the Krayt Dragon's cave
       - Make sure your party follows you!